Kevinpgalligan/ka/README.md

 * Qt 5 GUI framework (try: `apt install qt5-default`).
 * Python 3.6+.

-To install, run: `pip3 install ka-cli`. ka is currently distributed through the [Python Package Index](https://pypi.org/project/ka-cli/).
+To install, run: `pip3 install ka-cli`.
+Ka is currently distributed through the [Python Package Index](https://pypi.org/project/ka-cli/).

 ## Usage
 To execute a single expression, pass it as an argument to the CLI.
 You may wish to surround the expression in single quotes so that it's not messed up by your terminal.